-Logic is the ability to draw reasonable conclusions, which is particularly important for problem-solving through logical thinking.
-A character with high Logic is better at skills such as Investigation or Mechanics.
+In contrast to education, the value Logic represents the ability to reasonably conclude.
+Logic always comes into play when solving problems through logical reasoning.
+In addition, a character with high Logic is better at skills such as Investigation or Mechanics.